jourquin/Box-Cox-Lambdas-Heuristic/README.md

 The "HeuristicVsBruteForce.R" script compares the results of the heuristic to the "exact" best solutions identified by the brute force approach.
-A complete discussion about this can be found in the "validation" section of "Heuristic.pdf".
+A complete discussion about this can be found in the "performance" section of "Heuristic.pdf".
 This script also stores the solutions tested by the heuristic in the "europeL2-01-HeuristicX.Rda" files, which contain a single dataframe named "heuristicPath".
 This output can be used to plot the "path" used by the heuristic towards a solution.